Changissnz/selfinterest/README.md

 of sanity, from self-interest.
 Information is an important asset in security.
 The practical uses of knowledge presented in formats, verifiable for authenticity of the content, are under the umbrella of self-interest.
-From sentient being to sentient being, there are three categories besides from discovery of knowledge: leverage, proliferation, and order.
+From sentient being to sentient being, there are three categories besides from discovery of knowledge: leverage, proliferation, and equilibrium.
+Notions of security are implemented in ways that partially overlap with uses and possessions of information.
+In the context of application without further development, what exists in the present is all that there is available for use via the known methodologies.
+Deception is peculiar in representation of it into information, for if it would be recognizable if it was not peculiar in its design for intention.